Byrnesz/babyakja.github.io/_posts/2018-11-23-Nasa-dataviz.md

 #### Age By Selection Year

 Additionally, I wanted to see how the age of the selection group has changed over time, if at all.
+A ridge plot should be a useful tool in doing so.

 ![Age Distribution by Year](https://raw.githubusercontent.com/babyakja/babyakja.github.io/master/assets/img/posts/nasa_age_year_sns.png)

-- The average age of an astronaut across all Selection Groups was __34.5__ years old
+- The __average age__ of an astronaut across all Selection Groups was __34.5__ years old

-- The distribution of astronauts appears to have gotten older over time with very few candidates being younger than _30_.
+- The distribution of astronauts appears to have gotten older over time with very __few candidates being younger than 30__.

-- We know that Selection Groups before 1978 were mostly smaller than average __16__ in each class.
+- We know that Selection Groups before 1978 were mostly smaller than __average 16 astronauts in each class__.
 This can account for the distributions with less variance.

 ### Astronaut Selection

 Next, let's explore what the path to becoming an astronaut looks like.
-To do so, I used a Sankey diagram to show this flow.
+To do so, I used a Sankey diagram to show this process.

 {% include nasa_sankey.html %}